avli/emacs-configs/README.md

+🎉🎉🎉 **Anniversary Edition** 🎂🎂🎂

-Nine years of hopeless attempts to make that sh*t work.
+Ten years of hopeless attempts to make that sh*t work.

 To install do